AP-Skill-Development-Corporation/KEC-ECE-B/README.md

   - Jupyter notebook Overview,markdown format with sample example on it
   - Python Basics Like Variable,Assignment of Variable with sample example on it
   - Data types,Type and Operators with sample example on it

+## Day-03(24-11-2023):
+  - Input and Output Formatting with sample examples on it
+  - Typecasting and conditional statements overview